Slavic Languages and Literatures

 Russian study encompasses a broad discipline that touches on many others.
 For example, Turgenev, Dostoevsky, Tolstoy, and Chekhov probe philosophical, social, political, and psychological issues that are central to the modern experience and fundamental to Western culture.
 Courses in Russian literature open up the artistry and ideas of this intellectual tradition.
 All periods of Russian literature are represented, with emphasis on the 19th through 21st centuries.

 Majors may choose to concentrate in "Russian Language, Literature and Culture" or "Russian and East European Studies."
 Some students seek a deep knowledge of Russian culture and literary tradition, while others are more interested in acquiring international knowledge and language proficiency for use in such fields as government, law, business, or journalism.
 The major (or minor) may complement study of history, political science, health, or other disciplines.
 Minors in "Russian and East European Studies" gain a broad understanding of Slavic literature and culture.
-They may focus on Czech, Russian, or Polish studies without a language prerequisite.
+They may focus on Czech, Polish, or Russian studies without a language prerequisite.

 See below for Russian Courses and Polish Courses.